 We sell and our strategy is to continue to sell subscriptions of our platform to our varied customer base of enterprise, mid-market and small business customers, as well as governments, non-profits, educational institutions and individuals with our Investor Intelligence solutions.
 Selling to individuals and small-to-medium businesses may involve greater credit risk and uncertainty, as well as lower retention rates and limited interaction with our sales and other personnel.
-Conversely, sales to enterprise customers may entail longer sales cycles, more significant selling efforts and greater uncertainty.
+Conversely, sales to enterprise customers may ential longer sales cycles and more significant selling efforts.
+The average length of our sales cycle is approximately a month for small-to-medium businesses and approximately three months for enterprise customers.
 We plan our expenses based on certain assumptions about the length and variability of our sales cycle based upon historical trends for sales and conversion rates associated with our existing customers.
 If we are successful in expanding our customer base to include more enterprise customers, our sales cycles may lengthen and become less predictable, which, in turn, may adversely affect our financial results.
 Factors that may influence the length and variability of our sales cycle include: